 When I was a new Christian I didn’t understand why and how we worship and what the significance is.
 Therefore, I did significant research and study with Bible teachers to understand where Christian worship received its origin.

 Where did Christian worship originate?
 Worship originated in the garden of Eden when Adam and Eve obeyed God and lived according to His will.
 After the fall, worship became corrupted.
 God brought back worship through His covenants with Noah, Abraham, Moses, and David.
-Next, the Nation of Isreal was established to worship the Lord.
+Next, the Nation of Israel was established to worship the Lord.
 Finally, Christian worship became recognized after the life, death, resurrection, and ascension of, Jesus.

 Christianity receives its roots from the Jewish community.
-Jesus Himself was a Jew, therefore, our worship is greatly impacted by the example that was portrayed in the Nation of Isreal.
+Jesus Himself was a Jew, therefore, our worship is greatly impacted by the example that was portrayed in the Nation of Israel.
 This blog will teach you how Christian worship began in relation to God’s original creation all the way up to Jesus’ impact and the Early Church.

 Table of contents:

 - Origins of Christian Worship

 - The Beginning of a Chosen Nation